 Here’s an oldie-but-goodie that’ll save your ﬁngertips when you’re driving small brads or nails into awkward spots.
-Push the nail into a thin strip of card-board to hold it in position while nailing and to shield the wood from an errant hammer blow.
+Push the nail into a thin strip of cardboard to hold it in position while nailing and to shield the wood from an errant hammer blow.

-Give Paint-Clogged Screw Heads a Tap
+Help with Paint-Clogged Screw Heads

 Quick and Easy Pilot Holes